nerves-networking/vintage_net_wizard/README.md

 ```

 This will default to use a self-signed certificate and key on port `443`.
-You can also specify your own ceritificate, key, and port in the config:
+You can also specify your own certificate, key, and port in the config:

 ```elixir
 config :vintage_net_wizard,